-In the brief PPP survey carried out in 2012, Queiroz (2012) found that Build-Operate-Transfer (BOT), Rehabilitate-Operate-Transfer (ROT), and performance-based contracts are forms of PPP with better potential in road projects in Laos.
-The survey also indicated that the stakeholders interviewed
+In the brief PPP survey carried out in 2012, Queiroz (2012) found that Build-Operate-Transfer (BOT), Rehabilitate-Operate-Transfer (ROT), and performance-based contracts are forms of PPP with better potential in road

+6 In Laos, a public-private partnership (PPP) is a government service or private business venture that is funded and operated through a partnership of government and one or more private sector companies.
 The scheme involves a contract between a public sector authority and a private party, in which the private party provides a public service or project and assumes substantial financial, technical and operational risk in the project.
 In projects that are aimed at creating public goods in the infrastructure sector, the government may provide a capital subsidy in the form of a one-time grant, so as to make it more attractive to private investors.
 In some other cases, the government may support the project by providing revenue subsidies, including tax breaks or by removing guaranteed annual revenues for a fixed time period.

-were optimistic about the PPP pilot projects in the road sector, which implied that they find the PPP projects feasible in Laos.
+projects in Lao PDR.
+The survey also indicated that the stakeholders interviewed were optimistic about the PPP pilot projects in the road sector, which implied that they find the PPP projects feasible in Lao PDR.